 Season 4 on ABC (1958-1959)

-This season was nearly all reruns from the first two years.
-Some new material was produced, including at least three shows with Mouseketeers.
+This season was all reruns from the first two years.
+There was some new Mouseketeer material filmed, but evidence for it's being broadcast is lacking.
 The Mickey Mouse Club was now on only three days a week, the other two being given over to Adventure Time.

 The Season That Wasn't

 The producers were not quite ready to call a halt to new material for the Mickey Mouse Club in January 1958.
 Even as the third season

 was being broadcast, a pre-production number (for accounting purposes) was opened for a fourth Spin and Marty serial.
 There were likely